As Seen In...

-I’m an over-giving critical care nurse turned public relations agency founder.
+I’m a former over-giving critical care nurse turned digital communications entrepreneur.

-I spent 10 years working as a critical care nurse and I realized I have a knack for:
+After 10 years working as a trauma critical care nurse, I realized I have a knack for:

-translating what doctors were saying into words that patients and families could use to make informed decisions;
+translating what doctors say into words that patients and families can use to make informed decisions;

 helping families communicate with one another during stressful and vulnerable times; and

-helping people who had been in tragic accidents bounce back from rock bottom into a life where they felt truly happy (even if their accident had left them disabled).
+helping people have experienced tragedy bounce back from rock bottom into a life where they feel truly happy.

 My Area of Expertise is Rooted in